fivequarters/fusebit.io/src/_blog/_posts/discord-slash-commands.md

 [PagerDuty + Discord Integration](https://fusebit.io/blog/pagerduty-discord-integration/)

 ### Before you go…
-If you are looking to create flexible and powerful integrations using other platforms, check out [Fusebit](https://fusebit.io/), and follow us on [Twitter](https://twitter.com/fusebitio)!
+If you are looking to create flexible and powerful integrations using other platforms, check out [Fusebit](https://fusebit.io/), and follow us on [Twitter](https://twitter.com/fusebitio) for more developer topics.